 MOZ offers a short checklist created by Geoff Kenyon on how to conduct a technical audit.
-The items are specifically included in determining why the website is not getting organic traffic that it deserves.
-It is also broken down into different categories to make the checking and changing the essential elements of the web design to make it more link building-friendly.
+The items are specifically included in determining why the website is not getting the organic traffic that it deserves.
+It is also broken down into different categories to make the checking and changing the essential elements of the web design to make it more link-building-friendly.

 This technical SEO audit guide is a condensed form of that technical audit.

 Before the actual guide, though, here are some necessary information about technical SEO.

 What is a technical SEO audit?